fvasquezcastro/preditr/README.md

 3. Upon completion, a pop-up window will appear:
     * A **success message** indicates that the run finished correctly.
 Output files will be located in the local directory that was bound as a volume.
     * An **error message** indicates that the run failed.
 This is commonly caused by insufficient memory (RAM).
 If this occurs, reduce the number of `Threads` and run the analysis again.

+#### Stopping and Cleaning Up

+Closing the browser tab does not terminate the container, which continues to run in the background and consume system resources.
+To shut down the application:

+1. Navigate to the `Containers` tab in Docker Desktop.
+2. Find the container running the PrEditR instance, identified by the image name and port number.
+3. Click the **stop button** to halt the application.
+4. To remove the stopped container, click the **delete button**.
+This action deletes the container instance, but the pulled image is preserved in the `Images` tab for future use.